 (d) "Positive behavioral interventions and supports" means interventions and strategies to improve the school environment and teach children the skills to behave appropriately.

-(f) "Restrictive procedures" means the use of physical holding or seclusion in an emergency.
-Restrictive procedures must not be used to punish or otherwise discipline a child.
+(e) "Restrictive procedures" means the use of physical holding or seclusion in an emergency.

-(g) "Seclusion" means confining a child alone in a room from which egress is barred.
-Egress may be barred by an adult locking or closing the door in the room or preventing the child from leaving the room.
+(f) "Seclusion" means confining a child alone in a room from which egress is barred.
 Removing a child from an activity to a location where the child cannot participate in or observe the activity is not seclusion.

 Official Publication of the State of Minnesota